 Logo Design Process: What's Involved In Making A Logo From Scratch?

-If presented with a price like this, a lot of people think they’ll just get Jimmy from next door to draw up something for their company logo.
+Not realising the value of good communication, a lot of people think they’ll just get Jimmy from next door to draw up something for their company logo.
 This is one of the reasons I am writing this article, to shed some light on how much work goes into designing a logo.

 An effective logo is distinctive, appropriate, practical, graphic, simple in form and conveys an intended message.
 All of these elements need to be considered to ensure proper brand recognition.
 Your logo is at the forefront of your business and needs to be done right.